Oxon Cove Park and Oxon Hill Farm: Oxon Hill Farm

 The Oxon Hill Farm includes the Mount Welby home, Farm Museum, barns, a stable, feed building, livestock buildings and a visitor activity barn.
 Farm animals include cows, horses and chickens.
 Visitors can view the animals up close daily and learn about the workings of a farm.
 The Farm Museum building displays historical farm equipment dating from the late 19th century.

 The district also includes a hexagonal frame outbuilding; c.
 1830 brick root cellar; c.
 1973 frame hog house; c.
 1890 frame horse and pony barn; c.
 1991 frame chicken house; c.
 1970 steel-frame implement shed; c.
 1980 frame visitor barn; c.
 1970 steel-frame windmill; c.
 1940 frame hay barn; c.
 1890 frame feed building; c.
 1830 brick stable; c.
 1970 frame tool shed; c.
 1980 frame "sorghum sirip" shed; and a c.
 1980 frame dairy barn, and c.
 1940 tile silo.
 From the 1890s to 1950s, under the ownership of St. Elizabeth's Hospital, the site was used as a therapeutic treatment center for the mentally ill known as Godding Croft.
 The Oxon Cove Farm historic district is located on the crest of a ridge overlooking the Potomac River, north of I-95 and very close to National Harbor.

 Mount Welby

 The principal dwelling, known as "Mount Welby," is a c.
-1807-1811 two-story three-bay brick structure laid in Flemish bond with Italianate detailing and sheltered by a shed roof, and visible to motorists crossing the interstate Woodrow Wilson Bridge.
-The house was built by Irish immigrant Dr. Samuel DeButts.
-It was entrusted to the National Park Service in 1959 in order to protect its resources from increased development.
-From 1891 to 1950, the property was used as a therapeutic farm by St. Elizabeths Hospital, and was known as Godding Croft.
+1807–1811 two-story three-bay brick structure laid in Flemish bond with Italianate detailing and sheltered by a shed roof, and visible to motorists crossing the interstate Woodrow Wilson Bridge.
+The house was entrusted to the National Park Service in 1959 in order to protect its resources from increased development.

 The house is operated as a historic house museum, with exhibits about period life in the early 19th century for the owners and slaves on the plantation.
 Other exhibits focus on the home's role at Godding Croft.